Opt-Out: How To Remove Yourself From AnyWho?

 This online directory stores massive amounts of personal information that anyone on the Internet can access for free.
 However, this convenience also poses a threat to your privacy.

 Cybercriminals can easily obtain and use your data to commit identity theft.
-With how rampant cyberattacks are, someone in the US becomes a victim of identity theft every two seconds.
+With rampant cyberattacks, someone in the US becomes a victim of identity theft every two seconds.

-You may want to opt out of AnyWho to protect your data.
+You may opt out of AnyWho to protect your data.
 Luckily, this article will guide you on how to do that.
 Let’s dive in.

 AnyWho Opt-Out Guide